 Other hardware problem

-If after following all of the above steps you still have the same problem it is most likely the computer has a hardware problem and needs to be repaired.
+If the recommendations above don't fix the problem, the computer may have a hardware problem.
+If so, it should be inspected by a professional repair technician.
 The most likely causes for this type of failure could be a bad hard drive, motherboard, or memory.